Kaleidoscope

 Properties

-Check the Enabled property to enable the transformation.
+Check/uncheck the Enabled property to enable/disable the transformation.
 You can change the other properties on this page for more variations.
 The properties define a triangle on the complex plane.
 The area of the fractal inside the triangle is replicated over the entire complex plane by first reflecting the triangle about its sides, and then reflecting each of the new triangles about their sides, and so on.
 It is best to examine the original image for an interesting triangular region and then set the transformation's properties to position the triangle over that region.

 How you set the properties to position the triangle depends on the Type property.
 Type can be set to one of the following values: